-The evaluation contractor for this program, KEMA, has begun trade ally telephone interviews.
-It is anticipated that these interviews will conclude in the next month.
+The evaluation contractor for this program, KEMA, has completed trade ally telephone interviews.
+A draft report has been developed and is currently being reviewed by DPS staff and the Companies.
+It is anticipated that the final report will be made available in March.